jvmn/upload-rsync/README.md

 src            | SRC of the rsync command.
 Needs to be an array. e.g. [ "local/path1", "local/path2", ... ]
 delete         | --delete flag of the rsync command. deletes extraneous files from dest dirs logfile        | you can set a logfile location. the logfiles holds informations about the last upload.

+## Authorization

+To use rsync you need a valid ssh user on the destination server.
+By default you can use passwort authorization.
+More convenient is the usage of ssh-key authorization.
+See [https://wiki.ubuntuusers.de/SSH/](https://wiki.ubuntuusers.de/SSH/) for a detailed explanation of how to use ssh keys.

 ## Usage